-During this first part of the group project (Assignment 2), your team will develop a vision and scope of work that will guide your data collection, analysis, and presentation efforts in the following weeks.
+During this first part of the group project (Assignment 3), your team will develop a vision and scope of work that will guide your data collection, analysis, and presentation efforts in the following weeks.
 To do this, you should meet with your client, research the client organization and how it identifies and addresses problems, and prepare a document to provide guidance for conducting the project.
-The first part of this document will be a vision that describes the problem and how it will be solved.
+The first part of this document will be a vision that describes the desired outcome of the project.
 The second part of this document will be a scope of work that describes specific project tasks (e.g., collect data, conduct analysis, deliver the final presentation and products to the client), timing of these tasks, and personnel conducting these tasks, including an estimated number of hours per team member per task.

 Each team should submit their Vision and Scope of Work document to the instructor on the course D2L.
 They should also send this document to their client for review.
-Ask the client to provide feedback on this document sometime in the next two weeks.
-Make adjustments to the document based on client feedback (these revisions are not graded but will help improve your final products in Assignment #3).
+Ask the client to provide feedback on this document sometime within one week.
+Make adjustments to the document based on client feedback (these revisions are not graded but will help improve your final products in Assignment 4).